 Check out the photos below to see how past patients have benefited from synkinesis procedures performed by Dr. Azizzadeh.

-Static Suspension for Synkinesis Treatment
+Static Suspension for Faciel Synkinesis Treatment

-Dr. Azizzadeh can also perform a minimally invasive suture suspension procedure in place of the more invasive surgery, which may be a good option for patients with partial synkinesis.
-Each patient is unique and the most appropriate treatment method for your particular condition will be decided upon during your consultation.
+Dr. Azizzadeh can also perform a minimally invasive suture suspension procedure, which may be a good option for patients with partial synkinesis.

-Blepharoplasty for Synkinesis Treatment
+Blepharoplasty for Facial Synkinesis Treatment

-Asymmetric Facelift for Synkinesis
+Asymmetric Facelift for Facial Synkinesis Treatment

 Dr. Azizzadeh can also perform an asymmetric facelift and/or neck lift to improve facial symmetry and minimize the visible effects of facial paralysis and synkinesis.
 He tailors the facelift to the individual in order to address specific areas affected by synkinesis and obtain optimal aesthetic results.

-Dr. Azizzadeh, known around the world for his facial reanimation expertise, performed a facelift on Mary Jo Buttafuoco in 2005 as part of the specialized treatment plan he created to restore balance and animation to her face after she had been shot in the head years earlier.
+Dr. Azizzadeh, known around the world for his facial reanimation expertise, performed a facelift on Mary Jo Buttafuoco in 2005 as part of the specialized Facial Synkinesis treatment plan he created to restore balance and animation to her face after she had been shot in the head years earlier.
 The facelift, performed in conjunction with static facial suspension and a modified blepharoplasty, produced incredible results, both in terms of function and aesthetics.

 Cross Facial Nerve Graft & Gracilis Muscle Transplant